Table of Contents

 Visitors to my website can leave comments on articles.
 To leave a comment requires some form of registration or account login.
 At a minimum, users are required to provide a name, which is displayed publicly but does not have to one’s real name, and a valid email address, which is not displayed publicly but is viewable by me or anyone else to whom I might appoint the role of website administrator or comments moderator.
 Commenters may also, at their option, display their own website’s URL.

-When registering to leave a comment, there is a checkbox option to save the login details for next time, which makes commenting more convenient by not having to enter that information again.
+When registering to leave a comment, there may be a checkbox option to save the login details for next time, which makes commenting more convenient by not having to enter that information again.
 This functionality requires a cookie to be placed in the user’s browser.

 https://www.facebook.com/about/privacy/update